 And we’ve seen these questions on forums, articles, comments, Facebook, YouTube, Twitter, and even sent directly to us in our email.
-We wrote this post to go over a few common questions about Chromebooks that the public seems to have a misunderstanding about, or is a in an area that needs some factual knowledge.
+We wrote this post to go over a few common questions about them that the public seems to have a misunderstanding about them.
+So we’re here to give some opinionated gospel.

 Let’s get started.